Thursday, June 8, 2017

 of 1964 near Anchorage, AK

 March 27, 1964.
 Good Friday.
-The Aluetian Subduction Zone--where the Pacific tectonic plate collides with the North American plate--suddenly ripped loose, unleashing a massive magnitude 9.2 earthquake.
+The Aleutian Subduction Zone--where the Pacific tectonic plate collides with the North American plate--suddenly ripped loose, unleashing a massive magnitude 9.2 earthquake.
 It was the largest seismic event in North American history and the second largest ever recorded in the world.

 For nearly five minutes the ground rolled and buckled, heaved and plunged.
 When the land finally settled, the damage was catastrophic.
 In some places the ground had risen as much as 38 feet.
 In others it had sunk nearly the same amount.
 Downtown Anchorage was in ruins.